 Continuous listening to loud sounds or music causes Auditory Fatigue.
 Due to exposure to loud sounds, the muscles in the ear become stiff.
 The stiffening is our body’s natural reaction to prevent damage to the ears.
 We experience difficulty in hearing at normal volumes immediately after exposure to loud sound.
 Our hearing threshold or level changes.
 This is the Temporary Threshold Shift.

 This state is temporary.
 After some time our ears recover and the threshold becomes normal.
-If the exposure to sound is very loud or for long durations, it results in Permanent Threshold shift.
+If the exposure to sound is very loud or for a long duration, it results in Permanent Threshold shift.
 This causes permanent hearing loss.

 Maintaining good Ear Health is very important as Hearing is one of the five important senses.